White (architecture firm)

-White Arkitekter is an architectural firm based in Gothenburg, Sweden.
-It is the biggest firm in Scandinavia, with more than 900 employees.
-The company has 16 offices in Sweden, Denmark, Norway and England.
+White Arkitekter is an architectural firm founded in Gothenburg, Sweden.
+It is the biggest firm in Scandinavia, with more than 500 employees.
+The company has 14 offices in Sweden, Great Britain, Germany and Norway.

 Background

-The firm was founded in Gothenburg in 1951 by architects Sidney White (1917-1982) and P. A. Ekholm, and has since established offices in Stockholm, Malmö, Halmstad, Linköping, Örebro, Uppsala, Umeå, Västerås, London, and Oslo.
-White Arkitekter has a shared ownership model between their employees, with more than 600 shareholders, of which ~130 are partners.
+The firm was founded in Gothenburg in 1951 by architects Sidney White (1917-1982) and P. A. Ekholm, and has since established offices in Stockholm, Malmö, Halmstad, Linköping, Örebro, Uppsala, Umeå, Västerås, London, and Stuttgart.
+White Arkitekter has a shared ownership model between their employees, with more than 400 shareholders, of which ~100 are partners.